 Last Seen: Spring 2025.

 Cascais you later!
-Just 30 minutes from Lisbon, this coastal stunner feels like stepping right into a postcard.
-This polished yet relaxed town boasts golden beaches nestled between cobblestone streets, lively plazas, and charming local bars.
+(Cringe, but we had to.)
+Just 30 minutes from Lisbon, Cascais feels like stepping straight into a postcard.
+This polished yet relaxed coastal town offers golden beaches, cobblestone streets, lively plazas, and charming local bars.

 While parts of Cascais cater to tourists, wander a bit and you’ll find its quieter side: winding alleys, cozy cafés like The Coffee or Euphoria, and hidden corners full of old-world charm.
-When happy hour hits, grab a cocktail at Hotel Albatroz with panoramic views that might have you Googling “how to move to Cascais.”
+When happy hour hits, grab a cocktail at Hotel Albatroz with panoramic views that might make you Google “how to move to Cascais.”

 Cascais may start as a quick Lisbon day trip—but you’ll wish you’d booked a few extra days.